Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 Deploy an initial DMARC record to each domain and subdomain that is used to send email.
 By deploying an initial DMARC record with a policy of none, you can immediately begin to receive DMARC reports, even before deploying SPF or DKIM.
 The initial record does not impact mail delivery in any way, but it requests that receiving systems send aggregate DMARC reports to you and/or a designated third party.
 You can use these reports to guide your SPF and DKIM deployments, and they can identify mail infrastructure that may not have been known at the outset.

 Your organization must specify an email address to which the reports are sent.
-Typically, this address is a dedicated mailbox (e.g. email@example.com) rather than an address assigned to a named individual.
-You can specify up to two mailboxes.
-However, some senders may only send reports to the first address listed.
+This address should be a dedicated mailbox (e.g. email@example.com) rather than an address assigned to a named individual.

 We recommend the following form for your organization’s initial DMARC record: